gMini0n-YT/Mini0n-s-Discontinued-Feature-Guide/Bedrock/Official Bedrock Illegal Guide.md

 **1.21.0**
 - Placing Powder Snow next to cactus won't break the cactus
 - Placing a 9+ high snow layer on a piece of foliage and then breaking the snow block will cause the extra snow layers to float above the foliage.
-- when Deepslate Redstone Ore is lit up, it never turns off
+- When Deepslate Redstone Ore is lit up, it never turns off
 - If a Pillager or Witch attacks a Vindicator, Evoker, or Witches would retaliate against the illager that attacked them

 **Preview 1.21.10.22 - Preview 1.21.10.21**